vincent-pradeilles/swift-tips/README.md

 ## Using map on optional values

-The if-let syntax is a great way to deal with optional values in a safe manner, but at times is that prove to be just a little bit to cumbersome.
+The if-let syntax is a great way to deal with optional values in a safe manner, but at times it can prove to be just a little bit to cumbersome.
 In such cases, using the `Optional.map()` function is a nice way to achieve a shorter code while retaining safeness and readability.

 ```swift